FREE GUIDE: The Ultimate Southern Thanksgiving!

 Butternut squash, butter crackers, whole onion, butter, black peppr, dried thyme and salt in glass container on a wooden counter.

-• Add grated Parmesan cheese to the butter cracker topping for extra savoriness.
+• Mix grated Parmesan cheese into the cracker topping for a savory finish.

 Photo 1 with chunks of butternut squash topped with salt, pepper, dried thyme and onion in a white baing dish and photo 2 butternut squash topped with crushed crackers in a white baking dish.